georgeSEC1/BTC-market-intelligence/README.md

 # Trendmaster
 The btc market intelligence app tells you when coins rise and fall based on trading volume.
 The machine gives an indicator per volume group designated by the neural network.
-Re-run trendmaster if instance becomes stagnant...

 (suited for poloniex)
 (automatic training data generation)